radicleart/clarity-rstack/README.md

 ## Delegated Stacking and Fraud Proof Swaps

 Enable Delegated Stacking via swaps of Lightning BTC to STX tokens using Lightning Service Authentication Tokens (LSAT/402) protocol.
 Our goals revolve around providing services to help small STX token holders participate in proof of transfer.
+Our project [rStack](https://stax.risidio.com) is a fully decentralised application using Gaia for data storage.

 The Clarity contract is part of a more ambitious project.
 Its purpose is to transfer STX tokens and register btc reward addresses, linked transparently to the STX holder address.
 One component of the solution enables fraud proof swaps of btc for stx over the Lightning network using the LSAT protocol.
-The main project can be found at [rStack](https://stax.risidio.com).

 The clarity contract here provides the transfer function of the stx tokens that have been purchased indepently via a lightning transaction and also a register for the stackers reward address.
 The registration happens in conjunction with payment for STX tokens via LSAT generates and in so doing a macaroon is registered that proves the service level agreement by locking in some key information.
 Combining the macaroon with the Lightning payment preimage provides a proof of payment and locks in some meta data.
 Using this technique the user can authenticate their bitcoin address while purchasing stx tokens and then register this information with the clartiy contract.